 Through the Eyes of a Car Guard

-Grahamstown’s unemployment rate has led many people to the streets in search of survival money.
+Grahamstown’s unemployment rate has led many people to the streets in search of survival.
 There are many thieves, beggars, and car guards trying to make a living.
 With over 400 car guards patrolling the roads, competition is high.
 Xolisa Wewb is one of these car guards.

 Wewb guards and washes the cars on Grahamstown’s Somerset Street, outside and opposite the Rhode University Language Department.
-He has to walk to and from his home in Joza to his workplace every day, which takes up to an hour of traveling time.
-Wewb usually works from seven in the morning to one in the afternoon.
-He works between these time periods as he does not want to be associated with the criminals and drug abusers found on the street in the later hours of the day.
+He has to walk to and from Joza and his workplace every day, which takes up to an hour of traveling time.
+He usually works from seven in the morning to one in the afternoon, choosing this time period to prevent being associated with the criminals and drug abusers found on the street in the later hours of the day.